kodadot/nft-gallery/Wallets.md

 ### 3 <img src="https://github.com/AshutoshSingh72/nft-gallery/assets/78789916/72f10097-12cf-4466-81b1-b7b54091bf82" alt="image" width="20" height="auto"> Talisaman Wallet
 Talisman is another polkadot wallet extension which supports NFTs , Tokens , Staking , Transfer and Receive of Funds because of it's clean UI many Dotsamas preferred it currently talisman is supported in most of the Dapps and it also supports several parachains.
 [Download Talisman Walllet Extension](https://www.talisman.xyz/)

+These are are Three Main Wallet Extensions which are currently working without any flaws and their team is actively working

+## Mobile Wallets